amekusa/auto-input-switch.nvim/README.md

     -- file_pattern = { '*.md', '*.txt' },

     languages = {
       -- Languages to match with the characters.
-Set `enable` to true of the ones you want to use.
+Set `enable` to true for the ones you want to use.
       -- `pattern` must be a valid regex string.
 Use the unicode ranges corresponding to the language.
       -- You can also add your own languages.
-      -- If you do, do not forget to add the corresponding inputs to `os_settings[Your OS].lang_inputs` as well.
+      -- If you do, do not forget to add the input sources for them as well, to `os_settings[Your OS].lang_inputs`.
       Ru = { enable = false, priority = 0, pattern = '[\\u0400-\\u04ff]' },
       Ja = { enable = false, priority = 0, pattern = '[\\u3000-\\u30ff\\uff00-\\uffef\\u4e00-\\u9fff]' },
       Zh = { enable = false, priority = 0, pattern = '[\\u3000-\\u303f\\u4e00-\\u9fff\\u3400-\\u4dbf\\u3100-\\u312f]' },
       Ko = { enable = false, priority = 0, pattern = '[\\u3000-\\u303f\\u1100-\\u11ff\\u3130-\\u318f\\uac00-\\ud7af]' },
     },

+    lines = {
+      -- If the current line is empty or has only whitespace characters, -- the plugin can go further above/below the current line to see if there are any matching characters to `languages`. above = 2, -- How meany lines above the current line to check below = 1, -- How meany lines below the current line to check },
   },